iheartradio/open-m3u8/CONTRIBUTING.md

 * 4 spaces per indent - no tab characters
 * mPrefix private members
 * opening braces on the same line
+* when wrapping long method calls, put each argument on its own line
+* when building long fluent builders, put each method in the chain on its own line

 ## Merging